Stewart Lee: Snowflake/Tornado

-Tornado questions Lee’s position in the comedy marketplace after Netflix mistakenly lists his show as ‘reports of sharks falling from the skies are on the rise again.
-Nobody on the Eastern Seaboard is safe.’
+The second half, Tornado, questions Lee's position in the comedy marketplace after Netflix mistakenly listed his show as 'reports of sharks falling from the skies are on the rise again.
+Nobody on the Eastern Seaboard is safe.'

 '...joyously funny … Lee on scintillating form.'